danofames/dm-work-trail/README.md

 dm-work-trail
 =============

-Parse traces of my work activity in to useful data sets.
+Transform traces of my work activity in to useful data sets.